Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - This season, Cardinals home games average 49.5 points, 2.0 more than this matchup's over/under (47.5).

-- Houston is 0-3 overall, with only one win against the spread, away from home.
+- Houston is 0-3 overall, with just one win against the spread, in away games.

-- Houston has hit the over once in three road games this year.
+- Houston has hit the over once in three away games this year.

 Powered by Data Skrive.